Short Courses and Conferences

 Who Should Attend?

-This course is intended for owners, engineers, contractors, equipment manufacturers and consultants involved in tunnel design and construction.
+This course is intended for owners, engineers, contractors, equipment manufacturers and consultants involved in the design and construction of tunnels and underground structures.

 The course material will be presented by prominent national and international speakers from the tunneling industry.